-- The school site is wheelchair accessible with a disabled toilet that is large enough to accommodate changing. - We liaise with the Local Authority EAL Team who assist us in supporting our families with English as an additional language.
+- The school site has areas where it is wheelchair accessible with a disabled toilet that is large enough to accommodate changing. - We liaise with the Local Authority EAL Team who assist us in supporting our families with English as an additional language.